 Heathland is threatened by many pressures that are not related to climate change, such as habitat loss and an associated increase in fragmentation and isolation, heavy access and recreation pressure, and lack of appropriate management.
 Increasing the resilience of the remaining areas of heathland by reducing these pressures is likely to be a key adaptive response in many cases.
-Tree cover in the right places can provide wildlife benefits and reduce fire risk as broadleaved species are less flammable than heathland vegetation.
+Tree cover in the right places can provide benefits in terms of shading and reducing fire risk as broadleaved species are less flammable than heathland vegetation.
 This needs to be balanced against the loss of heathland species, and tree cover should be kept below 15% to maintain favourable condition.